ShanJiang21/shanjiang21.github.io/_includes/about/en.md

 #### About me

-I'm Shan — a product manager, writer, reader, and (newly) a mother.
+I'm Shan, a product manager, writer, reader, and (newly) a mother.
 In 2020 I graduated from the Mailman School of Public Health at Columbia University.
 From 2020 to 2022 I worked at [TikTok](https://www.tiktok.com/) as a rookie PM; after being locked down in Shanghai for two months, I sought a new place to continue my professional life.
 I moved to Singapore and spent fifteen months at Shopee on cross-border e-commerce recommendation strategy until October 2023.

-Six months ago I started a new chapter at a new company — fully remote, 5/5.
-Work and home now share the same desk.
+Six months ago I started a new chapter at a new company. **Fully remote, 5/5.** Work and home share the same desk.
 I'm still trying to adapt to the new tempo.

 But occupational identity is a tiny facet of any of us: